duke-alibubu/cz2002-assignment/README.md

 # New Modification
 - Course , Tutorial , Lecture and TimeSlot now have their own printing function (e.g public void printCourse())
+- CourseController class need to be edited a lot